A Living Bodysuit doesn't get a say in who wears him.

 - The kid warlock in 'Swap Meat' did this with Sam, although (apparently unexpectedly) this also let Sam walking around wearing him.
 They showed this by having the actors port with the characters, so while mirrors and all other characters and the physical world agreed that Sam's scenes involved a scrawny little asthmatic, magic viewer-vision still saw Jared Padalecki.

-- In Angel when Illyria tried to return to life its body had been destroyed eons ago, requiring it to find a new one.
+- When Illyria tried to return to life its body had been destroyed eons ago, requiring it to find a new one.
 It takes Fred's, though the process kills her body and destroys the soul.

 - In the Family of Blood episode of Doctor Who, the Family possesses (and kills) four people so that they could leave their suspended animation and hunt The Doctor.